j-schneble/chief-analytics/README.md

 ## Current - To Do
 - Finish layout configuration
 - Decided on Google Data Studio login ( from site or click to leave )
+- Popup for scheduling demo
+  - Need calendar dates on click for date option 1 + 2
 - Mobile

 ## Stack